 More than 20 years after the Dayton Peace Accords, Bosnia and Herzegovina is still challenged by ethnic tensions.
 But NED partners are using innovative methods to bridge ethnic divides, promote reconciliation, and encourage civic activism among youth.

-These sessions are based on the organization’s documentary series by the same name, which depicts real-life stories of Bosnian citizens, who, by choosing to rescue the ‘other,’ became heroes in a time when their country was committing acts of genocide.
+A leading example of this work is the Post-Conflict Research Center, a local nonprofit organization “dedicated to restoring a culture of peace.”
+The Center’s “Ordinary Heroes” project brings citizens together to gather and record stories of rescues during conflict undertaken at great personal risk.
+The Center produces documentaries which depict the real-life stories of Bosnian citizens who, by choosing to rescue the ‘other,’ became heroes in a time when some in their country were committing acts of genocide.
 Each 30-minute episode documents the stories of rescuers and those they saved.
-The series provides an insight into the impact of rescuer behavior on the processes of reconciliation, peacebuilding, and intercultural understanding.
+The series provides insight into the impact of rescuer behavior on the processes of reconciliation, peacebuilding, and intercultural understanding.

 The National Endowment for Democracy is a private, nonprofit foundation dedicated to the growth and strengthening of democratic institutions around the world.
-Each year, NED makes more than 1,700 grants to non-governmental initiatives – like the Post-Conflict Research Center – that promote free societies and democratic participation.
+Each year, NED makes more than 1,600 grants to non-governmental initiatives – like the Post-Conflict Research Center – that promote free societies and democratic participation.